JoeDog/siege/README.md

 The source repository is located on GitHub: git clone https://github.com/JoeDog/siege.git

-YOu can view in your browser here: https://github.com/JoeDog/siege
+You can view in your browser here: https://github.com/JoeDog/siege

 Updates and announcements are distributed via JoeBlog: